Studio Owner, Co-Founder

-I landed in my first heated power vinyasa yoga class almost 5 years ago because I was a long-time runner entering middle age who couldn’t touch my toes.
+I landed in my first heated power vinyasa yoga class in 2011 because I was a long-time runner entering middle age who couldn’t touch my toes.
 I was the classic “I’m not flexible enough to do yoga” type.
 I thought I needed a good stretch.
 What I’ve learned?
 Yoga stretches and strengthens me in more ways than I can describe.
-I see daily how a dedicated yoga practice transforms my perspective, shifts my priorities, and helps me find greater clarity and peace amidst the normal turbulence of life.
-On my mat I find space to connect with my soul–that part of me often clouded or overcome by thoughts and “things to do.”
-I become a witness to what is real and true for me, and what I need.
-I value how the ancient philosophy and tradition of yoga support what I believe and how I have been raised: to have faith, to believe in God or a power greater than me at work within me and around me, and to do my best to live a principled life serving others.
-The serenity I find on my yoga mat gives me courage to walk through my fears and embrace uncertainty.
+Practicing yoga and doing my best to live by its principles transforms my perspective, shifts my priorities, and helps me find greater clarity and peace amidst the normal turbulence of life.
+On my mat I find space to connect with my spirit–that part of me often clouded or overcome by thoughts and “things to do.”
+I reconnect to what is true for me and what I need.
+I value how yogic philosophy supports what I believe and how I have been raised: to serve others, to have faith, to believe in God or a power greater than me at work within me and around me, and to do my best to live a principled life.
+The serenity I find when I breathe in a yoga class gives me courage to walk through my fears and live in the NOW.
 For me, yoga is like a moving prayer.
-My hope is to create a class where you can find space to feel and connect to whatever you need on your own mat—to whatever brings you to your truest YOU.
+My hope is to create a class where you are challenged to move, breathe and find space to feel and connect to whatever you need on your own mat.

 Amanda Van Winkle